-- 1. Discretionary Housing Payment (DHP) funding is available for those entitled to Housing Benefit or the Housing Element of Universal Credit who require further financial assistance with housing costs. - 2.
-This circular provides details of the government contribution and overall expenditure limit for DHP for the financial years ending March 2024 and March 2025.
+- 1. Discretionary Housing Payment (DHP) funding is available for those entitled to Housing Benefit or the Housing Element of Universal Credit who require further financial assistance with rental costs. - 2.
+This circular provides final confirmation of the government contribution and overall expenditure limit for DHPs for the financial year ending (FYE) March 2025.